home-assistant/home-assistant.io/source/_integrations/synology_dsm.markdown

 ha_config_flow: true
 ---

-The `synology_dsm` sensor platform allows getting various statistics from your [Synology NAS](https://www.synology.com).
+The `synology_dsm` sensor platform provides access to various statistics from your [Synology NAS](https://www.synology.com).

 ## Configuration

-There are two ways to integrate Synology DSM in Home Assistant.
+There are two ways to integrate your Synology DSM into Home Assistant.

 ### Via the frontend

 Menu: *Configuration* -> *Integrations*.
-Search for "Synology DSM", fill the configuration form, click submit.
+Search for "Synology DSM", fill in the configuration form with your username and password, and then click **Submit**.

 ### Via the configuration file